kalbandeSwapnil/RESTAPIUsingSpringBoot/README.md

 All APIs will accpet and produce application/ json only  and configured with basic authentication.

 # REST APIs are :
-1. TO get all users
+1. To get all users
    GET http://localhost:8080/springrestapp/users/getAll?page=1&pageSize=600

 2. To add user :
    POST http://localhost:8080/springrestapp/users/addUser
    Request Body :